 The BGPA has over 20 years experience working on species recovery with early research focusing on the development of micropropagation techniques, establishing ex situ conservation collections, and improving our understanding of the population ecology and conservation genetics of species such as the underground orchid (Rhizanthella gardneri), the Corrigin grevillea (Grevillea scapigera) and the hidden beard heath (Leucopogon obtectus).
 Subsequent research programs on Caladenia huegelii, Symonanthus bancroftii, Darwinia masonii, Lepidosperma gibsonii, Eremophila resinosa, Androcalva perlaria, Tetratheca paynterae and Ricinocarpos brevis have targeted the development of translocation techniques for establishing new populations, weed control measures to aid the reinstatement of threatened flora and the construction of species distribution models to more accurately define search areas for in situ surveys and to better select sites for new translocated populations.

-Through dedicated conservation research, industry and the community can now achieve better biodiversity conservation outcomes, such as management of rare flora and the rehabilitation and restoration of native biodiversity.
+Through dedicated research using an integrated interdisciplinary approach, government, industry and the community can achieve much better conservation outcomes for the management and reinstatement of threatened species and the rehabilitation and restoration of native biodiversity generally.

-Translocation of four species of Declared Rare Flora to the rehabilitation site
+Translocation of four species of Declared Rare Flora to the BHP Billiton Beenup Rehabilitation Project.